volodymyrhudyma/blog/content/blog/2020-05-10-regular-expressions-in-javascript.md

 #### Meta-characters

-Meta-characters are characters with a special meaning:
+Meta-characters are building blocks of regular expressions with a special meaning:

 * `\d` - match any digit character `[0-9]`
 * `\D` - match any non-digit character `[^0-9]`